rocktimsaikia/github-feed-cli/readme.md

 ## :sparkles: Highlights

 * Fast and Simple
-* Check the feed of any Github user
+* Can be used to check the feed of any Github user
 * Also shows the notification events. ex: (Creating a issue, commenting, pushing codes etc)
+* Filters out `depandabot` events
 <br><br>

 ## Install